davide1096/boat-detection/README.md

 # Tracking

 The tracking phase is done with a custom movement-based algorithm.
-It keeps track of detected bounding boxes and estimates their velocity (assumed to be linear), so that when a boat is occluded or not detected for some frames, its future position can be predicted.
+It keeps track of detected bounding boxes and estimates their velocity, so that when a boat is occluded or not detected for some frames, its future position can be predicted.
+For simplicity the movement of the boats is assumed to be linear, but it obviously is not, and we should also consider the movement of the camera.
 For each frame, all detections are assigned to existing tracks or new tracks by computing the IoU between the bounding boxes of the detections and the estimated future bounding boxes of the tracks; the detections for which no matching tracks are found, are assigned newly created tracks.
 Tracks that do not appear for consecutive 150 frames are deleted.